Factors to consider for cost-effective and efficient research include:

-This section identifies free and low-cost resources as alternatives to Westlaw, Lexis Advance, and Bloomberg Law.
-You may use Westlaw, Lexis Advance, and Bloomberg Law while you are a student and over summer (with some restrictions), but you will lose access to them at some point after graduation.
+This section identifies free and low-cost resources as alternatives to Westlaw, Lexis, and Bloomberg Law.
+You may use Westlaw, Lexis, and Bloomberg Law while you are a student and over summer (with some restrictions), but you will lose access to them at some point after graduation.
 Please see the Summer and Post-Graduation Access tab for more information.

 The following resources are free for the general public and provide full-text access to legislation, cases, regulations, and other materials.
 Government websites usually provide access to legislation and regulations, while court websites may provide access to recent court decisions and documents.

 Limitations of free resources may include its scope or extent of coverage (e.g., govinfo.gov provides access to the United States Code going back only to 1994) and a lack of sophisticated research tools (e.g., no case annotations to the United States Code).